19 Candy Bars to Always Leave on Grocery Store Shelves

 When you think of your favorite candy bar, you probably recall childhood memories like trick-or-treating or begging your parents for the candy while checking out at the grocery store.
 Candy bars are obviously no health food, which is why they were such a treat as a kid and still are to this day.
 Unfortunately, you might not realize just how detrimental your favorite candy bar can be to your health.

 Here are some of the most toxic candy bars on the market, ranked from bad to the absolute worst.
 May we suggest a fun-sized bar instead?
-And perhaps go ahead and add any of The 7 Healthiest Foods to Eat Right Now to your meal rotation while you're at it.
+Or perhaps have some oatmeal with delicious toppings?
+Here's how 16 famous faces make their oatmeal a real treat.

 Coming in at 200 calories, it's safe to say these calories are better off being allocated toward a healthy, fueling snack that won't leave you with a sugar crash a few hours later.
 The 100 Grand bar has 22 grams of sugar, so if you do decide to indulge, it's recommended to best overcome a sugar crash by consuming healthy sources of protein.

 Reese's Take 5